Seestadt Aspern

-Seestadt Aspern is a significant urban development project under construction within the Vienna's 22nd city district, Donaustadt, Vienna, Austria.
+Seestadt Aspern is a significant urban development project under construction within Vienna's 22nd city district, Donaustadt, Vienna, Austria.
 It is one of the largest ongoing urban development projects in Europe.
 By completion there are expected to be 25,000 residents and 20,000 jobs in the city.
 The city is named after the Aspern Lake, a man-made lake dug in its centre.